sourab-jadav/react-fullstack/readMe.md

 ## passing function or dispatcher as prop
 add button in the components/TaskList.jsx that adds task to the tasklist see the changes from 31 to 67 in the tasklist.jsx
+## let's create a template for all the changes to an application state that you might want to do

+the template is the file /store/mutation.js line 1 to 22 line 104 and line 74 in TaskList.jsx

+do the following installs:-
+npm install --save redux-logger@3.0.6 redux-saga@0.16.2

+to help figure what is going on we want to add some logging for the stores hash /store/index.js
+    for create logger to work we have to add second argument to the createstore import createLogger(redux-logger) and applyMiddleware(redux)

+usually actions change the state of the application however actions that require any kind of randomness like taskcreation we need somekind of intermediary in other words saga so let's add saga

+/store/saga.mock.js
+npm install --save uuid

+/store/index.js

+so far when you click the add task button requestTastCreation func will be called with groupId passed as argument this function returns an object mutation of type TASKCREATION

+to make task we use taskCreationSaga which allows us to take the values from the mutation using take and put the values to the mutation using put keyword which are sent to the store as action object once store is updated the logger will log the new action object to the browser console